DigitalCoreNZ/hashnode/cm4gx8wng000209l4flhc0jwf.md

 # Installing Pinokio.

-**Pinokio** **is** a browser that lets me install, run, and programmatically control ANY application, automatically.
-I can run chatbots, image generators, and music AI on my PC at the click of a button.
+Pinokio is a browser that runs applications.

 * I visit the download page: